spred: Solving $L_1$ Penalty with SGD

 \subsection{Proof of Theorem~\ref{theo: benign landscape}}

-To repeat, the theorem states the following. \begin{theorem} $(U,W)$ is a local minimum of Eq.~\eqref{eq: rs loss general} if and only if (a) $V=U\otimes W$ is a local minimum of Eq~\eqref{eq: l1 loss general} and (b) $|U_i| = |W_i|$. \end{theorem} \textit{Proof}.
+To repeat, the theorem states the following. \begin{theorem} All stationary points of Eq.~\eqref{eq: rs loss general} satisfy $|U_i| = |W_i|$.
+Additionally, $(U,W)$ is a local minimum of Eq.~\eqref{eq: rs loss general} if and only if (a) $V=U\odot W$ is a local minimum of Eq.~\eqref{eq: l1 loss general} and (b) $|U_i| = |W_i|$. \end{theorem} \textit{Proof}.
+We first prove the statement regarding the local minima.
 For both directions, we prove by contradiction.
 The forward direction is much easier to prove.
-Let $(U,W)$ be a local minimum of $L_{sr}$ and suppose $V$ is not a local minimum of $V$.
+Let $(U,W)$ be a local minimum of $L_{sr}$ and suppose $V$ is not a local minimum of $L_{L1}(V)$.
 Then, one can infinitesimally perturb $V$ such that $V + dz$ has a smaller loss.
 This corresponds to a perturbation in $U$ and $W$ under the constraint $|U_i| = |W_i|$.
 By Lemma~\ref{lemma 2}, $L_{rs}$ under this perturbation is also smaller than the unperturbed value.
 Thus, $(U,W)$ is not a local minimum -- a contradiction.